RIGHTBOOTH

 Save the videos event file.

 You are now ready to test the event flow.
-Open the photos event file again and start the event.
+Open the photos event file again and play the event.

 Here is what will happen...